splrk/emscripten-intro/README.md

-# Intro to emscripten (Porting C code to the Web) Step 2
+# Intro to emscripten (Porting C code to the Web) Step 3

 Web Assembly can be a great way to port or use C / C++ code to the Web.
 This repository is a linear set of commits that function as a step-by-step tutorial through how to take C code and run it in a browser.
 To navigate to the different steps, view or checkout the git tags wich will all be prefixed with `step_##` where `##` is the order in which this tutorial is meant to be read.

 ## The code we are porting

-We are going to work on porting a library to help up analyze files for the EBU R 128 loudness standard.
-This is a standard scale for measuring how loud audio content sounds to human ears.
-Instead of just measuring the peak decibal at a given point, EBU R 128 measures the density of the entire sound file.
-If your interested you can read more here https://www.iconnectivity.com/blog/2017/6/10/ebu-r128-the-important-audio-breakthrough-youve-never-heard-of

-This step focuses on compiling a C library and using it from JavaScript.
-The big idea we need to understand here is pointers.
-In this step we are going to execute a fairly simple function: `ebur128_get_version`.
-Here is the function signature:
+In this step we are going to explore an alternative way of calling the same function from step 2: `ebur128_get_version`.
+For reference, here is the function signature.

 ```c
 /** \brief Get library version number.
 Do not pass null pointers here.